donalmurtagh/iou/README.md

 The steps below only need to be performed once, before you run the application for the first time:

-* Create a schema named `iou`.
-If the MySQL server is not running on the same host as IOU (or you can't name the schema `iou`), change the appropriate changes to the `jdbc.url` config parameter in `resources/config.properties`
+* Create a schema in MySQL named `iou`.
+If the MySQL server is not running on the default port (3306) on localhost (or you didn't name the schema `iou`), make the appropriate changes to the `jdbc.url` config parameter in `resources/config.properties`
 * Create two MySQL users that have full read-write access to the `iou` schema
 * In `config.properties` set `ann.username` to the MySQL login of one of the users and set `bob.username` to the MySQL login of the other user